 ¶ Even though books are featured prominently in a large percentage of European paintings and sculptures of the period, the specific particularity of the book itself has been largely overlooked.
 We hope that the BASIRA database will foster analysis of trends in artists’ portrayals of books: ways that books were held, displayed, and read, using such variables as region, patrons, faith communities, aesthetic traditions, and/or access to technology.

 ¶ We continue to gather input and guidance on ways this data is recorded and tallied.
-Comments on the taxonomy are especially welcome, as are references to works of art depicting books that should be included in this study.
+Comments on the schema are especially welcome, as are references to works of art depicting books that should be included in this study.

 Barbara Williams Ellertson, firstname.lastname@example.org